kevinpastor/zmk-config/README.md

 - Create a mirrored alpha layer
     - Having the right-hand side keys available on the left-hand side is useful when doing operations that requires the mouse (e.g. moving the mouse cursor and then pressing Enter).
+    - The position of the mirror key is reused on other layers so mirroring then entering a layer leads to the same as entering a layer then mirroring.

 ### 2024-10-31